memio/spec-gen/README.md

 * method generation:
     * it inserts method at the end of the class
-    * it typehints object, array and callable arguments
+    * it typehints object (uses interface when possible), array and callable arguments
-    * it names object arguments after their type
+    * it names object arguments after their type (strips `Interface` suffix from names)
     * it names scalar arguments after a generic name (`argument`)
     * it adds number on names that could collide (e.g. `$argument1, $argument2`)
 * constructor generation, same as method except: